sawaYch/mya88/README.md

 ## Usage

-This webapp is a youtube live chat viewer powered by NextJS.
+This webapp is basically youtube live chat message viewer powered by NextJS.

 1. When you ready to say good-bye, open this webapp.
 2. Input the passphrase to authenticate.